ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 In contrast, this present document concerns the increase in cwnd when a sender is rate-limited.
 These two topics are distinct, but are related, because both describe the management of the cwnd when the sender does not fully utilise the current cwnd.

-This document specifies a uniform rule that congestion control algorithms MUST apply and provides a recommendation that congestion control implementations SHOULD follow.
+This document specifies a uniform rule that congestion control algorithms MUST apply and provides a recommendation that congestion control implementations ought to follow.

 An appendix provides an overview of the divergence in current RFCs and some current implementations regarding cwnd increase when the sender is rate-limited.

 ## Terminology